thelostadventurer/thelostadventurer/README.md

 <summary>about me</summary>

-quick info thing !! someday i will make this formatted and gorgeous believe in me

-HILLO PONYTOWN im weow!! i am 17, he/him! adhd, likely dyscalculia, anxiety :] i like to draw and play sewh and  swim and i luv pokemon and i have fun evrydaey!!! i play exclusively on mobile so sometimes i accidentally move or disconnect

-ENTOMOPHOBIA pleaseee dont talk to me about bugs and give me a headsup before showing any imagery with bugs

-i have frequent migraines,, if "headache" is in my name cuddles are extremely appreciated ^^; similarly insomnia sometimes kicks my ass and ill wanna sit with someone! "tired" "sleepy" etc may be in my name

-WORLDS IS MY FAVORITE THING EVA ASK ME ABOUT WORLDS!!!!!!

-energy & hyperfixes fluctuate often

-fictionflicker, doubles are my friends🫵!!!!

-cxh freely Pleasepleasepleasepleaseplease with a cherry on topI LOVE TO CUDDLE!!!! idc about being covered for c+h!! my pixels YEARN to touch your pixels lets oomf it up slash silly
+hi im weow!!
+7teen, he/him, adhd, likely dyscalculia! i like 2 draw and swim and play sewh and hav a fun time :D currently medicated for migraines, if "headache" or "eepy" is in my name pls feel free to c+h! actually just feel free to c+h in general I LOVE CUDDLIGN u dotn need to ask first and idc about being covered for cuds!!

+entomophobia + fictionflicker

+my DNI falls into common sense, just kno dat i softblock & avoid freely! i dont like having long redundant lists that wont do anything to keep people away. proshitters block me and allat. i cant make a good list without ranting in it :,]

 </details>